wengh/BuildingTools/README.md

 3D Hologram Projector
 -----

-Can be found in Decoration tab, above the Hologram Projector
+Can be found in Decoration tab or using the search box in the inventory.

 You can find historical ship/tank/airplane models on these websites: